cmathews393/cmathews393/README.md

 ## About Me

 I am a DevOps Engineer with a focus in process automation and tooling.
 I currently work at an MSP doing automation and small webapps.
-I prefer working in Python 🐍, but I also know a little bit of Javascript (As well as HTML and Bootstrap/CSS).
+I prefer working in Python 🐍, but I also know some Javascript+TypeScript (As well as HTML and Bootstrap/CSS).
 I don't work with it very often, but I also know some C#, and have been trying to learn Rust 🦀.

 ## My Projects